Skip to main content

 View scan status on the application overview page

-You can view detailed information about the security policy and status of an application that Veracode is currently scanning.
+You can view detailed information about the security policy assigned to the application and the scan status.

 The application overview page displays information about the security policy and status for in-progress static scans for the selected application.
 It also displays a progress bar and the estimated completion date.
 After a scan has completed, you can select an action to perform other tasks, such as View Report or Triage Flaws.